PPF-Alpine/igm-paleo-glacier/README.md

 ## Installation
 The model consists of two parts, *pre-processing* (downloading and processing climate data) and *simulation* (running IGM with the processed climate data).

->[!note] This installation process has been tested in WSL (Windows Subsystem for Linux).
+>This installation process has been tested in WSL (Windows Subsystem for Linux).
 ### First time setup
 The first step is to install the required dependencies.
 It is recommended to first install Anaconda or an equivalent for environment set up.